A Drâa Valley Oasis: The Essential Travel Guide to Agdz

 Set amidst a spectacular expanse of desert terrain dotted with palm groves, the town of Agdz is located well off Morocco’s beaten tourist track.
-It lies along an ancient caravan route connecting the bustling city of Marrakech to the far-flung trading hub of Timbuktu and served as a resting place for weary travellers making the arduous journey across the Saharan desert.
-Serving as a gateway to the Drâa Valley, this riverside town is watched over by the imposing peak of Jebel Kissane, which forms part of Morocco’s Anti-Atlas range.
+It lies along an ancient caravan route that connect Marrakech to the far-flung trading hub of Timbuktu and served as a resting place for weary travellers making the arduous journey across the Sahara Desert.

-Most tourists pass straight through Agdz en route to the Sahara, but it’s well worth a stop due to its earthen architecture and authentic atmosphere.
-For history buffs, it’s a fascinating place to overnight on the Route of 1000 Kasbahs, renowned for its awe-inspiring displays of mud-brick fortifications.
-Over the years, Agdz has played a crucial role in the exchange of goods, ideas and cultures, making it an interesting destination on a journey through Morocco’s southern reaches.
+Most tourists pass straight through Agdz en route to the Sahara, but it’s well worth a stop due to its incredible views, earthen architecture and authentic atmosphere.
+For history buffs, it’s a fascinating place to overnight on the Route of 1000 Kasbahs, renowned for its magnificent mud-brick fortifications.

 Disclosure: This article contains affiliate links, meaning I earn a small commission when you make a purchase.
 Affiliate links cost you nothing and ensure my content stays free!

-Things to do in Agdz
+Best things to do in Agdz

 Explore the Route of 1000 Kasbahs